OmkarDabade/blockchain-internet-voting-frontend/README.md

 For full fledged, hosted website with a server backend please follow as mentioned below.
 (It may or may not work)

-Use this details for login purposes.
+Use this details for login.
 Admin details:
 ```
 loginId:  admin